 You can query the

 index_advisor_log table at the psql command line.
-The following example shows the
+This example shows the

 index_advisor_log table entries resulting from two Index Advisor sessions.
-Each session contains two queries, and can be identified (in the table below) by a different
+Each session contains two queries and can be identified in the table by a different

 backend_pid value.
 For each session, Index Advisor generated two index recommendations.